-This section of the Brockville Police Service is a uniform unit under the command of a Sergeant who is accountable to the Deputy Chief – Administration.
+This section of the Brockville Police Service is under the command of a Special Constable – Supervisor who is accountable to the Staff Sergeant – Support Services.

-In addition to the Sergeant there are presently 3 full-time and 4 part-time Special Constables, one prisoner van and one unmarked vehicle attached to this unit.
+In addition to the Special Constable – Supervisor there are presently 1 full-time and 5 part-time Special Constables, one Police Constable, one prisoner van and one unmarked vehicle attached to this unit.

 The Court Service Bureau is located at Court House, 41 Court House Square, Brockville, Ontario.

 Duties – Security and Court Officer’s

 The jobs of the above noted vary from escorting adult (male and female) prisoners to and from Provincial Jails in Ontario, escorting young offender prisoners (under 18 years of age), male and female to youth centres in Ontario.
 They also escort prisoners (adult and youth) from the court building cells to and from courtrooms, completing various court, police, administrative documents to accompany each prisoner and conduct video remands where applicable.
 When acting in the capacity of courtroom Security Officer, they will sit in the courtroom and provide document / evidence support to the Crown Attorney and security for the court.
 They will also present evidence via testimony at Bail Hearings.
 On occasions, when threats have been received against the court, visitors to the court may also be checked for weapons.
 In these instances metal detectors will be used to inspect persons attending the courtrooms.
 Court officers also arrest persons who are surrendering in person, after being informed a warrant for their arrest was issued by the courts for failure to attend court when ordered.
 Special Constables will also issue court notices to police officers and subpoenas for civilian witnesses to attend at criminal and provincial offences act trials.